stripe/rainier/README.md

 Rainier allows you to describe a complex prior distribution by composing primitive distributions using familiar combinators like `map`, `flatMap`, and `zip`; condition that prior on your observed data; and, after an inference step, sample from the resulting posterior distribution.

+It is implemented in pure Scala, with no external dependencies, JNI libs, or reliance on GPUs, and as such is convenient to deploy to Spark or Hadoop clusters.

 Rainier currently provides two samplers: `affine-invariant MCMC`, an ensemble method popularized by the [Emcee](https://github.com/dfm/emcee) package in Python, and `Hamiltonian Monte Carlo` (along with its `NUTS` variant), a gradient-based method used in [Stan](http://mc-stan.org/) and [PyMC3](https://github.com/pymc-devs/pymc3).

 ## Documentation

 A good starting point is the [Tour of Rainier's Core](docs/tour_tut.md).

+If you want to dig deeper, there are some [implementation notes](docs/impl.md).

 If you're more familiar with deep learning systems like TensorFlow or PyTorch, you might also be interested in [this summary of some of the similarities and differences](docs/dl.md) between DL and MCMC.